 Why Choose a Wedding in the Cook Islands

 There are multiple factors in play as to why couples want to have their wedding in the Cook Islands.
-I think the foremost one is the romanticism associated with a South Seas wedding.
+We think the foremost one is the romanticism associated with a South Seas wedding.
 For centuries the South Pacific has held this air of romance and paradise, with people being wooed by the magical beaches and lagoons, the hammocks swaying in the palm trees, the tropical temperatures and stunning sunsets, the wonderfully athletic indigenous young warriors and dusky maidens, and time standing still as the rest of the world just passes on by.

 There are many South Pacific nations, with the more well known being Vanuatu, New Caledonia, Fiji, Tonga, Samoa, Tahiti and the Cook islands.
 They all hold that romantic allure in some shape or form, but it would be fair to say that that Tahiti has always had the fictional edge as the ultimate romantic island setting.
 In modern times however this has waned, with many couples finding the cost of travelling to and holidaying in Tahiti prohibitive.